rafapolo/celohuobihack/README.md

 #### Tech & Architecture

-Coming from decades on web2 engineering, to experiment with web3 protocols and frameworks is a great challenge, breaking the traditional closed clients-servers paradigm into an open decentralized computing system.
-While we missed to have integrated tests, we achieved a high-level system architecture without servers or databases working as a hybrid-exchange, bridging a Fiat currency paired with it's equivalent stablecoin into other chains and tokens.
-With so many open-sourced DAOs and dApps, we focused on the most innovative part of the system, The Agent, a from-scratch software written in Ruby connected to a local Celo Full Node.
+Coming from decades on web2 engineering, to experiment with web3 protocols and frameworks is an exciting challenge, breaking the traditional closed clients-servers paradigm into an open decentralized computing system.
+While we missed to have integrated tests, we achieved a high-level system architecture without servers, load balancers or databases working as a hybrid-exchange, bridging a Fiat currency paired with it's equivalent stablecoin into other tokens and chains.
+With so many open-sourced DAOs and dApps, we decided to focus on the most innovative part of the system, The Agent, a from-scratch software written in Ruby connected to a local Celo Full Node and IPFS, mediating the on/off chain exchanges.
 Our framework also grasps the potential to evolve as a hybrid payment solution.

 The ミ tree pillars of our prototyped system,

 1. ##### ミ The MOΞDAO - smart contracts
 - moeda is the portuguese world for coin; a moedão is a big one.
 - coordinate the proposals for the shared cMCO2 vault usage
-- a simple [CharloDAO](https://github.com/PhoenixTechAfrica/Tutorials/tree/dev/projects/charlo) extended fork base, compiled with Truffle
+- a simple DAO fork base, compiled with Truffle
 - HybridEx, our initial Contract managing on-chain orders

 2. ##### ミ The dApp - a distributed progressive frontend